Skip to Content

 Paper Wasps

-• Long legs that hang while flying
+• Long legs that hang down while flying

 • Brownish with yellow or reddish markings